jaredly/type-systems-js-dev/rev/index.md

 ### What are type errors?

-- when you try to use a thing in a context where it doesn't work.
+when you try to use a thing in a context where it doesn't work.
-- "undefined is not a function"

 Note: So a type error, for my purposes, is "when you try to use a thing in a context where it doesn't work".
 Now, I'm being intentionally general when I